 How does age affect your fitness?

 Regardless of your age, you need to consume enough calories in order to engage in athletic activity, as well as to perform the activities of daily living!
 As you age, your body’s ability to absorb nutrients from food decreases.
 One example of this is vitamin B12, a nutrient that is essential to red blood cell formation.
-InsideTracker measures your vitamin B12 levels in the Performance Plan, because of the important of this vitamin to athletic performance.
+InsideTracker measures your vitamin B12 levels because of the important of this vitamin to athletic performance.

 You need vitamin B12 in order to produce and maintain your red blood cells, nerves, and DNA.
 Getting too little B12 can lead to anemia, a deficiency of red blood cells, which is a condition that can cause you to feel tired and weak.
 When you don’t absorb enough B12 from your food to make red blood cells, your body’s oxygen capacity decreases, along with your endurance.